 Église Collégiale St-Barthélemy

-This cosy restaurant, tucked away in a hidden yet central alley, serves up menus that are eccentrically designed around a regularly...
+This cosy restaurant, tucked away in a hidden yet central alley – worth a wander at any time – serves up menus that are eccentrically...